jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ask-for-angela.md

 ---
 templateKey: review-post
-path: /feature
+path: /feature/ask-for-angela
-title: Ask for Angela
+title: 'Is "Ask for Angela" the solution to sexual harassment in clubs? '
 date: 2018-07-12T23:04:38.657Z
-description: TBC
+description: Our feature on the launch of the "Ask for Angela" initiative in Sydney
 featuredImage: /img/ask-for-angela-generic-poster-a4.png
 ---
+_Ahead of the launch of the "Ask for Angela" initiative in Sydney, _[_Rave Reviewz_](magazine.ravereviewz.net)_' Danielle Duchesne gives her thoughts on sexual harassment in clubs and the campaign itself. _

+_Warning: This article contains descriptions of harassment in nightclubs._

 This weekend sees the official launch of the “Ask for Angela” campaign in Sydney.
-The internationally recognised campaign started two years ago in Lincolnshire, UK, where posters were put up in bars advising women who felt unsafe to approach a member of staff and ‘ask for Angela’ to be discreetly escorted to safety.
+The internationally recognised campaign started two years ago in Lincolnshire, UK, where posters were put up in bars advising women who felt unsafe to approach a member of staff and 'ask for Angela’ to be discreetly escorted to safety.

-Sydney bar staff have now received training on this protocol.
-Police Minister Troy Grant said “We don’t want people feeling intimidated when they’re socialising in the city.
+Sydney bar staff have now received training on this protocol and Police Minister Troy Grant said “We don’t want people feeling intimidated when they’re socialising in the city.
 They’re out to enjoy themselves, not feel threatened, and this initiative supports their safety."

 As well as stopping sexual violence before it happens, the campaign aims to prevent these incidents by sending a message that such behaviour will not be tolerated and show women that there is support available.